COLUMN

 Functional Level of the Brain and Psychosomatic Medicine

-In order to understand the mechanism of the mind-body relationship (psychosomatic correlation), which is an important aspect of psychosomatic medicine, it is important to understand the “functional level” of the brain.
+To understand the mechanism of the mind-body relationship (psychosomatic correlation), which is an important aspect of psychosomatic medicine, it is important to understand the “functional level” of the brain.

 Three Functional Levels